-No lights are directed offsite or installed to shine above the horizontal.
+In accordance with the standard no lights are directed offsite or installed to shine above the horizontal.
 In addition the nearest residents to the site are approximately 800m from the site.
 No lighting or visual amenity complaints were received during the reporting period and no additional lighting was installed during the report period.

-3.12 Aboriginal Heritage
+3.13 Aboriginal Heritage

-As Mannering Colliery has remained under care and maintenance during the reporting period and there are no identified Aboriginal sites within the pit top areas, there has been no potential for activities at Mannering Colliery to negatively impact on Aboriginal sites during the reporting period.
+As there have been changes to the operational areas on site during the reporting period and there are no identified Aboriginal sites within the pit top areas, there has been no potential for activities at Mannering Colliery to negatively impact on Aboriginal sites during the reporting period.

-3.13 Natural Heritage
+3.14 Natural Heritage